4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 ---
 ## Tipo de visualización

-Used to associate a display format with the column data.
+Utilizado para asociar un formato de visualización con los datos de la columna.
 The formats provided depends on the variable type (array type list box) or the data/field type (selection and collection type list boxes).

 Boolean and number (numeric or integer) columns can be displayed as check boxes.
 In this case, the [Title](#title) property can be defined.